-One of the issues that many Windows 10 users are reporting is that their PC’s power plan keeps changing automatically, especially after a reboot.
-This is a common issue experienced by many and especially reported by users who recently upgraded motherboard, CPU or updated their Windows 10 Operating System.
+One of the issues that many Windows users are reporting is that their PC’s power plan keeps changing automatically, especially after a reboot.
+This is a common issue experienced by many and especially reported by users who recently upgraded their motherboard, or CPU or updated their Windows 11/10 Operating System.

-Because of this issue, Windows 10 cannot save the power plan resulting in unusual sleep mode, brightness issues, etc. In most cases, it is simply changed to high performance.
-As a regular Windows 10 PC user, this issue can be annoying especially if you prefer particular power settings.
+Because of this issue, Windows 11/10 cannot save the power plan resulting in unusual sleep mode, brightness issues, etc. In most cases, it is changed to high performance.
+As a regular Windows 10 PC user, this issue can be annoying, especially if you prefer particular power settings.

 So, if you are also facing this issue, please go through the below fixes and I am sure one of them will work for you.